 Back-office tasks typically come with their own expenses, too, like office space, furniture, copier paper, etc. Even remote teams come with costs, like equipment and access to software tools.
 These expenses don’t seem like much, but they add up quickly.

 You may be able to squeeze one person into your current office, but if hiring that new assistant means moving to a bigger (and more expensive) space, it may be cheaper to hire a virtual assistant agency to meet your needs.
 Yes, the outsourcer technically builds their costs into the fees they charge, but those overhead costs are spread out across all of their customers.

-If the people in your company who support your core business tasks can work from home, it might be possible to eliminate most of your overhead costs by outsourcing all non-core functions and transitioning your team to a remove work arrangement.
+If the people in your company who support your core business tasks can work from home, it might be possible to eliminate most of your overhead costs by outsourcing all non-core functions and transitioning your team to a remote work arrangement.
 This could create massive savings.

 3. Control Cash Flow